Extracting Persistent Clusters in Dynamic Data via M\"obius inversion: Analysis of dynamic metric spaces (DMSs)

 \subsection{DMSs}

 In this section we introduce definitions pertaining to our model for dynamic metric spaces (DMSs).
-In particular, \emph{tameness} (Definition \ref{def:tameDMS}) is a crucial requirement on DMSs, which permits transforming DMSs into DGs, formigrams, Reeb graphs, and eventually barcodes.
-Details and omitted proofs can be found in Section \ref{sec:details on DMSs}.
+In particular, \emph{tameness} (cf. Definition \ref{def:tameDMS}) is a crucial requirement on DMSs, which permits transforming DMSs into DGs via the Rips graph functor (cf. Proposition \ref{prop:from DMS to DG}), thus subsequently into formigrams, persistence clustergrams, Reeb graphs, and barcodes.